Getting Started

 cpk task add --title "Build auth API" --priority P0

 That’s the full loop.
 No agent registration.
 No config.
 The server tracks state.
-The agent does the work.
+The agents do the work.
 The dashboard shows you what’s happening.

 What makes it different

-~250 tokens per interaction.
-Compare that to 5,000-8,000 tokens for an MCP server that has to inject full context into every call.
-At scale, this matters.
+~200-250 tokens per CLI call.
+Compare to 5,000-8,000 tokens for an MCP server that injects full schemas on every call.
+At scale with multiple agents and long sessions, the gap compounds.

 Dumb server, smart agents.
-The server has zero AI — no LLM calls, no API keys, no opinions about your codebase.
-Agents do all planning and decomposition.
-The server stores state and enforces concurrency.
+The server has zero AI.
+No LLM keys, no opinions about your codebase.
+Agents do the planning, scanning, and reasoning.
+The server stores state and enforces concurrency for shared operations (task pickup).

 Works with any agent that can run bash.
-Claude Code, Codex, Cursor scripts, shell scripts — if it can call cpk, it can participate in the board.
+Claude Code, Codex, Cursor, Copilot, shell scripts — if it can call cpk, it can use the index and participate in the board.

 Atomic task pickup.
 Two agents can’t claim the same task.
-The server uses BEGIN IMMEDIATE transactions to enforce exclusive pickup.
+The daemon uses BEGIN IMMEDIATE transactions for race-free pickup.

 Next steps